Covid-19 isolation gives Britain a taste of 'no-deal' Brexit chaos - Local News 8

 “We have our drivers who do not want to go to the UK because of fear to not be able to come back as the borders are closed,” said Vanessa Ibarlucea, a spokesperson for the French National Road Haulage Federation.
 “It is going to cause an issue regarding the flows which are likely to stop, and therefore cause a drying-up of supply across the Channel ahead of the Brexit day.”

-— Robert North, Hanna Ziady, Fanny Bobille, Fanny Wang and Stephanie Halasz contributed reporting.
+— Robert North, Hanna Ziady, Sarah Dean, Fanny Bobille, Fanny Wang and Stephanie Halasz contributed reporting.

 Comments